Bee Nest Removal Cost

 While the extermination of bees is technically legal in the UK, there are regulations and recommended guidelines:

-• The nest must be treated post-extermination to avoid harming other bees that may enter the nest
+- The nest must be treated post-extermination to avoid harming other bees that may enter it.

-• Risk assessments must be carried out pre-extermination
+- Risk assessments must be carried out before extermination.

-• Honeycombs must be disposed of as controlled waste by licenced waste removal services
+- Honeycombs must be disposed of as controlled waste by licensed waste removal services.

-Any extermination service must be part of a regulated UK pest control body, such as The British Pest Control Association (BPCA) or The National Pest Technicians Association (NPTA), to ensure they are working according to guidelines.
+Any extermination service should be carried out by a member of a regulated pest control body, such as the British Pest Control Association (BPCA) or the National Pest Technicians Association (NPTA).

 Bee Nest Removal Methods